solana-rpc-community/rpc-v2-specs/README.md

 They need reference RPC software that scales from localhost up to a single-location, single-tenant mainnet service.

 ### Solution
-The default configuration is suitable for a local devnet RPC service.
+The default configuration is suitable for a local test RPC service.
 There is also documentation illustrating a single-location, single-tenant mainnet service along with recommended hardware & configuration.
 Teams building Commercial or large-scale applications can use the reference implementation as a guide for their work -- some assembly required.

 ### Value Proposition (how much will this cost?)
-The default configuration is intended to run devnet RPC on a single server locally or in the cloud.
-Server specs TBD.
-A typical mainnet solution will require 2-3 bare metal servers running in a professional data center.
-Additional servers will be required for add-on services like the Metaplex DAS Read API.
+A typical mainnet solution will be possible on a single high-spec bare metal server running in a professional data center.
+Additional servers will be required for scaling up or add-on services like the Metaplex DAS Read API.

 ## Details
 ### Model View Controller (MVC)